Install git on a shared webhost

 alias git-init='git init --template=$HOME/usr/share/git-core/templates'

-command is an alternative to git init
+This git-init command is an alternative to git init and will take

 the correct path for templates.